Cyril-JZ/LoGiPT/README.md

 - [B]: The training data, which can be 'proofwriter' or 'prontoqa'.

 All models are organised in Vicuna-style and trained by [FastChat-0.2.30](https://github.com/lm-sys/FastChat).

+## Credit
 We adopt the evaluation scripts from [Logic-LM](https://github.com/teacherpeterpan/Logic-LLM).
+Thanks for your great work, Logic-LM Team!

 ## Dataset Details